karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 > more references on cluster merger and in particular regarding the
 > typical speed of a merger should be given.

-This information is added on the 6th line of the introduction.
+We have added the typical speeds along with some citations on the 9th line of the introduction.

 > Figure 1 is key for the understanding of the paper.
 I would suggest to
 > make it
 > larger (by rotating it by \~45-50 deg in order to have the elongation
 > axis of the cluster horizontal)

-We have made the figure significantly larger.
+We agree with the referee about the importance of the figure.
+We did not rotate the figure because there is valuable information in the RA, Dec coordinates of the various components, so we made the figure two columns wide instead.

 > showing possibly the galaxy luminosity contours.